-Not a whole lot can be said with that performance.
-Virginia dominated us physically, mentally, and we fell right into every defensive trap.
+Not a whole lot can be said about that performance.
+Virginia dominated us physically, and mentally, and we fell right into every defensive trap.
 Our offensive game plan was to create reversal and ball movement, not dribble on the strong side.
 For some reason, we did the opposite.
 I believe it was due to over-hyped emotion.
 Lets look at the offensive example:

 - 0 Reversals – 3/19 fg, 6 turnovers